Research Mode (Cafes)

 The Provider Picker lets you choose which search tools are active for a Cafe.
 Click the Providers chip row to expand the picker.
 Provider toggles here control the manual search bar and Auto-Write; the Auto-Research modal has its own per-run tool toggles that work alongside these settings.

-Free providers (available to all tiers, always on):
+Free providers (available to every signed-in user, always on):

 • Web Search — AI-powered web search